Fast Algorithms for Energy Games in Special Cases: All-Pairs Nonnegative Prefix Paths Problem

 Assume now that there exists a path $\pi$ from $u$ to $v$ in $G_2$.
 By construction, the edges of $\pi$ correspond either to edges in $G$ with weight $+1$ or to Dyck paths in $G_1$.
-By Observation~\ref{obs:GG1Dyck}, these Dyck paths in $G_1$ correspond to Dyck paths in $G$ as well.
-Since positive edges increase the energy level and Dyck paths are nonnegative prefix paths, we conclude that there exists a nonnegative prefix path from $u$ to $v$ in $G$. \end{proof}
+By Observation~\ref{obs:GG1Dyck}, these Dyck paths in $G_1$ correspond to nonnegative prefix paths of total weight zero in $G$.
+Since positive edges increase the energy level and nonnegative prefix paths at least maintain the energy level, we conclude that there exists a nonnegative prefix path from $u$ to $v$ in $G$. \end{proof}

-\begin{lemma} There exists a deterministic algorithm that, given a graph $G = (V, E, w)$ with edge weights in $\{-1, 0, +1\}$, solves the All-Pairs Nonnegative Prefix Paths problem in $\tilde{O}(n^\omega)$ time. \end{lemma} \begin{proof} The construction of $G_2$ runs in $\tilde{O}(n^\omega)$ time, and the transitive closure problem in $G_2$ can be solved in $\tilde{O}(n^\omega)$ time as well~\cite{AhoHU74}.
+\begin{lemma} There exists a deterministic algorithm that, given a graph $G = (V, E, w)$ with edge weights in $\{-1, 0, +1\}$, solves the All-Pairs Nonnegative Prefix Paths problem in $\tilde{O}(n^\omega)$ time. \end{lemma} \begin{proof} The number of vertices of $G_1$ is $O(n)$ by construction, where $n$ is the initial number of vertices in $G$.
+Hence, the construction of $G_2$ runs in $\tilde{O}(n^\omega)$.
+Moreover, the transitive closure problem in $G_2$ can be solved in $\tilde{O}(n^\omega)$ time as well~\cite{AhoHU74}.
 Thus by Lemma~\ref{lem:nonegtopath}, the claim follows. \end{proof}